ksu-cs-cc/ksu-cs-cc.github.io/content/0-introduction/05-syllabus-110.md

 ### Late Work

 {{% notice warning %}}
 Read this late work policy very carefully!
 If you are unsure how to interpret it, please contact the instructors via Piazza.
 Not understanding the policy does not mean that it won't apply to you!
 {{% /notice %}}

 Since this course is entirely online, students may work at any time and at their own pace through the modules.
 However, to keep everyone on track, there will be approximately one module due each week.
-If a module is not completed before the due date, all work submitted on that module will have its grade reduced by 50% of the total points possible on that item.
-For the purposes of recordkeeping, the submission time of the confirmation quiz in each module will be used to establish the completion time of the entire module.
+Each graded item in the module will have a specific due date specified, and all work submitted after the due date will have its grade reduced by 50% of the total points possible on that item.
+For the purposes of recordkeeping, the submission time of the confirmation quiz in each module will be used to establish the completion time of the entire module in case of a discrepancy.
 This is because Codio may update submission times when assignments are regraded, but the quiz in Canvas should only be completed once.

 However, even if a module is not submitted on time, it must still be completed before a student is allowed to begin the next module.
 So, students should take care not to get too far behind, as it may be very difficult to catch up.